asabatep/debian-packages/README.md

 ## gtk3 with the filechooser patch and glib2 with tumbler patch
 This is Debian and Ubuntu gtk3 with [dudemanguy's filechooser icon view patch](https://gist.github.com/Dudemanguy/d199759b46a79782cc1b301649dec8a5), that adds an icon view with thumbnails, and libglib2 with the [glib thumbnailer patch](https://gist.github.com/Dudemanguy/d199759b46a79782cc1b301649dec8a5), that will generate the thumbnails themselves with tumbler.

-This package is built for Debian Bullseye and Sid, and for Ubuntu Jammy.
+This package is built for Debian Bullseye, Bookworm and Sid, and for Ubuntu Jammy.

 ### Installing